Page last updated: 01 July 2026

 What if I am a mobile trader?

-Mobile traders that are treated as creditors under consumer credit contracts under s16A of the CCCFA will require a FMA licence for the service of acting as a creditor under a consumer credit contract.
-If you are a mobile trader that is currently certified by the Commission for the service of being a creditor under a consumer credit contract, at the transfer date you will be deemed to hold an FMA licence for the consumer credit service.
+Mobile traders that are treated as creditors under consumer credit contracts under s16A of the CCCFA require an FMA licence for the service of acting as a creditor under a consumer credit contract.
+If you were a mobile trader certified by the Commission for the service of being a creditor under a consumer credit contract, you are now deemed to hold an FMA licence for the consumer credit service.

 About Supervision